The Crossroads Gazette

 Share

-Each week, patrons receive an exclusive essay following a monthly theme.
 This essay is part of the series The Year Without a Summer.
-To read future essays in this series and gain access to patron-only content, become a paid subscriber today:
+To read other essays in this series and gain access to the full archive, become a paid subscriber today:

 View from Mount Holyoke, Northampton, Massachusetts, after a Thunderstorm—The Oxbow, Thomas Cole ca. 1836.
 Via the Metropolitan Museum of Art.